How to Fix WordPress PHPMailer Not Working

 PHPMailer is a code library that PHP applications can use to send mail.
 Lots of Content Management Systems (CMS), including WordPress, use PHPMailer.

-Connecting your WordPress site to a 3rd party SMTP provider helps you avoid these email issues and fix PHPMailer not working.
+Connecting your WordPress site to a 3rd party SMTP provider with WP Mail SMTP helps you avoid these email issues and fix PHPMailer not working.

 How to Fix WordPress PHPMailer Not Working

-To fix PHPMailer not sending emails from your WordPress site, you need to authenticate your sending domain and set up SMTP on your website.
-We’ll show you how in just a few simple steps:
+To resolve the issue of PHPMailer not sending emails from your WordPress site, you need to authenticate your sending domain and configure SMTP on your website.
+I’ll show you how in just a few simple steps:

 Step 1: Install an SMTP WordPress Plugin